I am a Turkish American, and on the centenary of the Armenian tragedy of 1915, I thought I should write about my views on the issue.

 This side of the matter is what troubles me every year around this time, when this matter becomes a hot topic again.

 What does the world want from Turks after all this time?
 Today’s Turkey does not have the similar level of power that Ottomans enjoyed for centuries.
 Nor it has any imperialistic agenda.
-(Now, this last point is in dispute due to some of the policies of the latest Turkish government, but at least before them, that was no such issue).
+(Now, this last point is in dispute due to some of the policies of the latest Turkish government, but at least before them, there was no such issue).

 Unfortunately, what most Turks see when the matter of Armenian genocide is discussed is a conspiracy against them, and I don’t blame them.